LosBagros/room-monitoring-device/README.md

 ## Manufacturing

 **⚠️ Warning: Do not manufacture my PCB design.
 Step-down and ESP is heating the board resulting with wrong temperature measurement.
-It needs to be redesigned!**
+There are some issues with RF matching resulting in weak wifi connection.
+PCB should to be redesigned in future!**

 If you still want to manufacture it.
 Just upload content of `pcb` folder to your favorite PCB manufacturer.
 I used [JLCPCB](https://jlcpcb.com/).